splinter98/asdf-pacaptr/README.md

 # Dependencies

-**TODO: adapt this section**

 - `bash`, `curl`, `tar`: generic POSIX utilities.
-- `SOME_ENV_VAR`: set this environment variable in your shell config to load the correct version of tool x.
+- `RTX_PACAPTR_VERSION=0.18.0`: set this environment variable in your shell config to load the correct version of tool 0.18.0.

 # Install